 What is important to you?
 Is it more important to take care of yourself or spend an extra hour at work?
 I know it can be hard to prioritize your own health when you are constantly consumed by work.
 However, identify what you need to focus on the most.

 Identify what is most important to you during this season of life.
 Adjust your schedule and prioritize what you need.
+Make self-care in healthcare a priority as a nurse practitioner.

 Make your self-care fun/important to you.